Rita, Life Sciences Consultant at ALTEN, tells us more about the Pharmaceutical Industry’s qualification activities.

 - Quality Unit formally assesses and approves the failure of qualification or validation activities/test (derivation), regarding their potential impact on the system release for GMP manufacturing.

 - Follow up actions are tracked in a Quality System (CAPA and/or Change Control) and all activities are closed.

 - The required Qualification or Validation was successfully concluded.

-Quality Assurance ensures that appropriate quality practices and procedures are adapted early in the project to guarantee that regulatory requirements and expectations are respected.
-Practical application of this requirements is the key for the efficient managing of Qualification activities.
+Quality Assurance ensures that appropriate quality practices and procedures are adopted early in the project to guarantee that regulatory requirements and expectations are respected.
+Practical application of these requirements is the key to the efficient managing of Qualification activities.